Home » Power BI » Power BI – Import Excel Data

 Import Mode in Power Bi- Data Loading

-After process compilation, you will see three Data sets under Fields Tab.
-Power BI converts your sheets as a Data set and columns as a Fields.
+After the compilation process, you will see three datasets under the Fields tab.
+Power BI converts your sheets into datasets, with columns represented as fields.

 import-4

-Power BI is very smart, it assigns Datatypes of your fields automatically as per your data behavior.
+Power BI is intelligent, it automatically assigns data types to your fields based on your data’s behavior.

-You can see Sum Icon before Order Id, that’s mean you can perform aggregation on this field.
-Also you can change the Datatype manually from Power BI desktop.
+You can see the sum Icon before Order Id, indicating that you can perform aggregations on this field.
+Additionally, you have the option to manually change the data type in Power BI Desktop.

 Similar Post